How To Build A Brand That Will Last In Time And Space

 If you want to go far, though, make sure to choose a tool that will scale your business!

-Moosend’s software, for example, is ideal for businesses that want advanced tools at an affordable price.
-You can sign up for a free-forever account and, if you like it, upgrade to a paid plan at $8/month.
+Moosend’s software, for example, is ideal for businesses that want advanced tools at an affordable price ($9/month).
+You can sign up for an account to test out its capabilities.

 When you get the tools, it’s time to:

 - create a welcome email template to greet new subscribers and familiarize them with your brand.

 - segment your audience and deliver content tailored to their needs.

 - design branded emails that will match your website’s color palette and visuals.